outcomesinsights/conceptql/doc/spec.md

 This kind of aggregation and analysis is beyond the scope of ConceptQL.
 ConceptQL will get you the IDs of the rows you're interested in, its up to other parts of the calling system to determine what you do with them.

-## Criterion Nodes
+## Selection Operators

-Criterion nodes are the parts of a ConceptQL query that search for specific values within the CDM data, e.g. searching the condition_occurrence table for a diagnosis of an old myocardial infarction (ICD-9 412) is a criterion.
-Criterion nodes are always leaf nodes.
+Selection operators are the parts of a ConceptQL query that search for specific values within the CDM data, e.g. searching the condition_occurrence table for a diagnosis of an old myocardial infarction (ICD-9 412) is a selection.
+Selection operators are always leaf operators.

-There are _many_ criterion nodes.
-A list of currently implemented nodes is available in Appendix A.
+There are _many_ selection operators.
+A list of currently implemented operators is available in Appendix A.

-## All Other Nodes
+## All Other Operators i.e. Mutation Operators

-Virtually all other nodes add, remove, filter, or otherwise alter streams of results.
+Virtually all other operators add, remove, filter, or otherwise alter streams of results.
 They are discussed in this section.

-## Set Operation Nodes
+## Set Operators
-Because streams represent sets of results, its makes sense to include a nodes that operate on sets
+Because streams represent sets of results, its makes sense to include a operators that operate on sets

 ### Union
-- Takes any number of upstream nodes and aggregates their streams
+- Takes any number of upstream operators and aggregates their streams
     - Unions together streams with identical types
         - Think of streams with the same type flowing together into a single stream
         - We're really just gathering the union of all IDs for identically-typed streams